pintugiri/interview-question-/README.md

 ---

 ### 2) Desktop-Only Users
-Find the company (`customer_id`) with the highest number of users that use desktop exclusively.
+Write a query that returns the company (customer_id column) with the highest number of users that use desktop only.
+Dataset: mixed_customer_data.csv

 #### Query
 ```sql